illinifanboy/gma/recipes/desserts/coconutislands.md

   - header: Melt Chocolate and Coffee
     text: Melt the chocolate and coffee in a small saucepan over low heat.
 Allow the mixture to cool.
     image: assets/images/recipes/coconutislands/cnutchoco1-sm.jpg
+    steve: Not sure how hot to heat this.
+I stopped at warm and melted.
   - header: Cream Butter and Sugar
     text: Gradually add brown sugar to butter creaming well.
     image: assets/images/recipes/coconutislands/cnutcream-sm.jpg